hybridgroup/gitnesse/README.md

       repository_url "git@github.com:hybridgroup/gitnesse-demo.wiki"
     end

-## Usage
+## Usage In Rails 3

 For Rails 3 there is a rake task:

     $ rake gitnesse

+There is an example application using Rails 3 located here: [https://github.com/hybridgroup/gitnesse-example-rails](https://github.com/hybridgroup/gitnesse-example-rails)

+## Usage In Sinatra

+For Rails 3 there is a rake task:

+There is an example application using Sinatra located here: [https://github.com/hybridgroup/gitnesse-example-sinatra](https://github.com/hybridgroup/gitnesse-example-sinatra)

+## Other Usage

-Not Rails 3 ?
-There is available an executable that requires the path to the configuration file:
+Want to use plain old Gitnesse?
+There is an executable that requires the path to the configuration file:

     $ GITNESSE_CONFIG='./gitnesse_config.rb' gitnesse

-## Usage

-For Rails 3 there is a rake task:

 ## TODO